SuperTux/SuperTux.github.io/contact.md

 ### GitHub

 We're [@SuperTux](https://github.com/SuperTux) on GitHub.
-This is the place where SuperTux's source code and issue tracker is hosted.
+This is the place where SuperTux's source code, its issue tracker and other SuperTux git repositories are hosted.